3 Oct 2011

 I've read a few of Susan Lewis's books in the past couple of years or so.
 I love her writing - I was particularly taken with her autobiography, 'Just One More Day', which I read in January 2009.
+So I'm trying a few more, and have just finished 'Dance while you can'.

 This book is the story of a forbidden, but passionate romance.
-Elizabeth, junior matron at a boys' private school, is surprisingly attractive.. and becomes a little too friendly with one of the older boys.
+Elizabeth, the junior matron at a boys' private school, is surprisingly attractive.. and becomes a little too friendly with one of the older boys.
 She is only four years older than he is, but relatives and colleagues disapprove strongly, and they are forced to part.

 The writing in this novel is amazing, the pace fast, the scenarios - including some unlikely and obsessive crimes, with some shocking scenes - surprisingly believable.
-I found it difficult to put this book down once I had got a way into it; there are sections which alternate between Elizabeth and Alexander's viewpoints, both told in the first person, in a style almost reminiscent of Susan Howatch at times.
+I found it difficult to put this book down once I had got a way into it.
+There are sections which alternate between Elizabeth and Alexander's viewpoints, both told in the first person, in a style almost reminiscent of Susan Howatch at times.

 There was rather more bad language than I'm comfortable with in this book, but it's par for the course with women's fiction these days, and none of it was really inappropriate.